eosrio/simpleos/README.md

 EOS Rio made SimplEOS with a security and transparency philosophy.
 It is a desktop application compatible with the most popular operation systems (Windows, Linux and MacOS).

-User experience concerns were also a main part of the creation process of SimplEOS
+User experience focus was also a main part of SimplEOS creation process.

 ## Warning

 Only download SimplEOS from EOS Rio's [website](https://eosrio.io/simpleos/) or [github](https://github.com/eosrio/simpleos).
 Avoid scams, do not trust any other source.

 SimplEOS doesn't keep any of your information.
+All information is kept locally only, not in any cloud services or databases.
 ## Main Features
 As of 12/06/2018, SimplEOS main features include: